petermeissner/wikipediatrend/README.md

 # Purpose

-The wikipeditrend package is designed around the idea to make Wikipedia page view statistics data availible in R in a most convenient way.
+The wikipediatrend package is designed around the idea of make Wikipedia page view statistics data availible in R in a most convenient way.

 *Consequently the package provides*